derf/travelynx/README.md

 ---

 First, you need to set up a PostgreSQL database so that travelynx can store user accounts and journeys.
-Version 9.6 or later with UTF-8 locale (e.g.
-`en_US.UTF-8`) should work fine.
+It must be at least version 9.4 and should use a UTF-8 locale.
 The following steps describe setup on a Debian 9 system, though setup on other distribution should be similar.

 * Write down a strong random password
 * Create a postgres user for travelynx: `sudo -u postgres createuser -P travelynx`